cazyw/shakespeare-quotes/README.md

 * Tags / keywords [required]

 In future, each quote may be linked to the user posting the quote.

+For online storage, I went with `mLab` as it can be added as an add-on to Heroku, has a free tier and is a cloud Database-as-a-Service for MongoDB.
+It uses AWS cloud storage.
+Although the free 'sandbox' database should not be used in production, as this is a personal project, I'm using this less-reliable option

 ### Display